yzhangcs/parser/README.md

 An implementation of "Deep Biaffine Attention for Neural Dependency Parsing".

-Details and [hyperparameter choices](#Hyperparameters) are almost the same as those described in the paper.
+Details and [hyperparameter choices](#Hyperparameters) are almost identical to those described in the paper, except for some training settings.
+Also, we do not provide a decoding algorithm to ensure well-formedness, and this does not seriously affect the results.

+Another version of the implementation is available on [char](https://github.com/zysite/biaffine-parser/tree/char) branch, which replaces the tag embedding with char lstm and achieves better performance.

 ## Requirements